Temerty Faculty of Medicine ↗ MD Program ↗

 Not everyone moves downtown.

 Living downtown isn't the only path.
-Plenty of MD students commute from home, the suburbs, or further — for financial, family, or personal reasons.
+Plenty of MD students commute from home, the suburbs, or further out, for financial, family, or personal reasons.
 A few representative stories.

 Living with parents · Markham